OpenAPC/openapc-de/data/jisc_collections/README.md

         - if 'Currency of APC' is 'EUR', use the value directly
         - if 'Currency of APC' is any other non-null value (AUD, CAD, CHF, GBP, JPY, USD), perform a conversion:
             - if 'Date of APC payment' denotes a day (DD-MM-YYYY), use the specific conversion rate to Euro for that day (via [fixer.io](http://fixer.io/))
-            - otherwise, use the year value in 'period' to determine the average yearly conversion rate for the currency in question.
+            - otherwise, use the year value in 'period' to determine the average yearly conversion rate for the currency in question (see below for details).
-    2. if 'APC paid (£) including VAT if charged' is a numerical value larger than 0, perform a conversion:
+    2. if 'APC paid (£) including VAT (calculated)' is a numerical value larger than 0, perform a conversion:
         - if 'Date of APC payment' denotes a day (DD-MM-YYYY), use the £ -> € conversion rate for that day (via [fixer.io](http://fixer.io/))
         - otherwise, use the year value in 'period' to determine the average yearly £ -> € conversion rate.
     3. otherwise, remove the entry.